 What Charming People Do Differently

-But what people full of charisma do differently than a happy hijacker is that they make the conversation all about other people.
+But what people full of charisma do differently than a happy hijacker is that they make the conversation all about other people and they learn about the different social styles of people.
 Charmers make themselves and the conversation relevant to other people.
 And once they’ve learned a little bit about what the other person wants or needs in life, they link their conversational partner’s goals with their own.
 Thereby creating a win-win scenario where the charmer gets money or whatever else, and the other person gets something that they value.

 Normally, the charismatically gifted are insatiably curious people (or have learned to pretend to be).
 They want to understand how someone got to where they are in life.
 What choices did they make through life and why?
 We all have a need to be understood, and someone with charisma understands this.

 People love talking about themselves, as you will no doubt have realized when talking to a happy hijacker.

 And it’s something that a charming and charismatic person understands.
 To get something, we have to offer something of value.
 To gain charisma and the superpower to charm anyone, you have to give people what they want (and you can do so in a way where you get what you want at the same time!)